Tigrinya language

 Tigrinya notices at an Eritrean Orthodox Church in Schiebroek, Rotterdam, Netherlands.

-Tigrinya, (Note: ትግርኛ) sometimes romanized according to Italian spelling rules as Tigrigna, is an Ethio-Semitic language, which is a subgrouping within the Semitic branch of the Afroasiatic languages.
-It is primarily spoken by the Tigrinya and Tigrayan peoples, native to Eritrea and to the Tigray Region of Ethiopia, respectively.
+Tigrinya or Tigrigna, (Note: ትግርኛ, /ti/), historically known as Lisane Habesha or (Ethiopian Dialect's name: Lisane Tigray), is an Ethio-Semitic language, With its earliest written signs being found in a the Logo Sarda customary law of Akele Guzay (Southern Eritrea).
+The language developed separate from Ge'ez after the fall of the Askumite Empire, the language is a subgrouping within the Semitic branch of the Afroasiatic languages.
+It is primarily spoken by the Eritrean Tigrinya and Northern Ethiopian Tigrayan peoples, native to the Hamasien, Seraye, and Akele Guzay Regions of Eritrea and to the Tigray Region of Ethiopia, respectively.
 It is also spoken by the global diaspora of these regions.

 History and literature

 Although it differs markedly from the Geʽez (Classical Ethiopic) language, for instance in having phrasal verbs, and in using a word order that places the main verb last instead of first in the sentence, there is a strong influence of Geʽez on Tigrinya literature, especially with terms relating to Christian life, Biblical names, and so on.
 Ge'ez, because of its status in Eritrean and Ethiopian culture, and possibly also its simple structure, acted as a literary medium until relatively recent times.
-Tigrinya is lexically 68% similar to Geʽez, slightly higher than the lexical similarity of Amharic to the ancient language at 62%.
+Tigrinya is lexically 68% similar to Geʽez, higher than the lexical similarity of Amharic to the ancient language at 62%.

-The earliest written example of Tigrinya is a text of local laws found in the district of Logosarda, Debub Region in Southern Eritrea, which dates from the 13th century.
+Despite a rich oral tradition, Tigrinya historically lacked a written literary tradition, which Carlo Conti Rossini attributed to the use of Ge'ez in church texts and within rural learned circles, along with Amharic's status as the official language of the ruling authorities.
+The earliest known example of Tigrinya literature is a text of local laws found in the district of Loggo Sarda (located in present-day Debub Region of Eritrea), believed to be from the 19th century.
+The legal code was found inserted within a Ge'ez manuscript of the Gospels dated to approximately the late 15th or early 16th century.

 In Eritrea, during British administration, the Ministry of Information put out a weekly newspaper in Tigrinya that cost 5 cents and sold 5,000 copies weekly.
 At the time, it was reported to be the first of its kind.

 Tigrinya (along with Arabic) was one of Eritrea's official languages during its short-lived federation with Ethiopia.
 In 1958, it was replaced by the Southern Ethiopic language Amharic prior to Eritrea's annexation.
 Upon Eritrea's independence in 1991, Tigrinya retained the status of working language in the country.
 Eritrea was the only state in the world to officially recognize Tigrinya until 2020, when Ethiopia made changes to recognize Tigrinya on a national level.